sleak-lbl/weekly-emails/items/webinar.md

-### Join Us for the NUG Meeting, Next Thursday 24 September, 11am PT
+### Join Us for the NUG Meeting, this Thursday 24 September, 11am PT

-We're re-launching the NUG Monthly Webinar with a more interactive format, starting on Thursday 24 September, at 11am, at
+We're re-launching the NUG Monthly Webinar with a more interactive format, starting this Thursday, 24 September, at 11am, at
 <https://lbnl.zoom.us/j/285479463>.

 Our aim for these meetings is for a forum where NERSC and its users can